unraid/docs/docs/unraid-os/advanced-configurations/optimize-storage/zfs-storage.md

 5. **Finish and start array:** Click **Done**, then start the array.

 :::info Automatic detection
 Unraid will automatically detect and import the ZFS pool.
 Support vdevs (like log, cache/L2ARC, special/dedup) are listed under **Subpools** in the WebGUI.
-There is no need to add subpools during import manually.
+There is no need to add subpools separately after initiating the import.
+Unraid will automatically import them alongside the main data disks when all required drives are assigned.
 :::

 After importing, running a **scrub** is highly recommended to verify data integrity.